Looking for a Metabolism Boost?

 Of course, eating dried beans doesn’t sound the most appetizing way to calm a hungry stomach.
 Luckily, many snack food companies have been making beans tastier by turning them into chips, or even flavoring dried beans.

-One such company, The Good Bean, flavors roasted chickpeas and makes them into irresistible snacks for your workday.
+One such company, The Good Bean, flavors roasted chickpeas and make them into irresistible snacks for your workday.
 The healthiest way to consume beans, though, is to buy them fresh and cook them yourself.

 Putting some of these cooked beans in a Tupperware container and taking them with you to work is probably your best option for a metabolism-boosting snack.